Aspen: Habitat and longevity

 Aspen seedlings do not thrive in the shade, and it is difficult for seedlings to establish in an already mature aspen stand.
 Fire indirectly benefits aspen trees, since it allows the saplings to flourish in open sunlight in the burned landscape, devoid of other competing tree species.
 Aspens have increased in popularity as a forestry cultivation species, mostly because of their fast growth rate and ability to regenerate from sprouts.
 This lowers the cost of reforestation after harvesting since no planting or sowing is required.

-Recently, aspen populations have been declining in some areas ("Sudden Aspen Death").
-This has been attributed to several different factors, such as climate change, which exacerbates drought and modifies precipitation patterns.
-Recruitment failure from herbivory or grazing prevents new trees from coming up after old trees die.
-Additionally, successional replacement by conifers due to fire suppression alters forest diversity and creates conditions where aspen may be at less of an advantage.
+Aspen populations have been declining in some areas; this "sudden aspen death" has been attributed to factors as diverse as climate change exacerbating drought and modifying precipitation patterns; recruitment failure from herbivory or grazing preventing new trees from coming up after old trees die; and to successional replacement by conifers due to fire suppression altering forest diversity and creating conditions where aspen may be at less of an advantage.

-In contrast with many trees, aspen bark is base-rich, meaning aspens are important hosts for bryophytes and act as food plants for the larvae of butterfly (Lepidoptera) species—see List of Lepidoptera that feed on poplars.
+In contrast with many trees, aspen bark is base-rich, meaning aspens are important hosts for bryophytes and act as food plants for the larvae of butterfly (Lepidoptera) species.

 Young aspen bark is an important seasonal forage for the European hare and other animals in early spring.
 Aspen is also a preferred food of the European beaver.
 Elk, deer, and moose not only eat the leaves but also strip the bark with their front teeth.